Optical microcavity with a pair of suspended resonant mirrors: Experimental methods and results

 There is an overall very good agreement between the measured spectra and the theoretical predictions.
 Among the possible reasons to explain the small discrepancies are {\it (i)} transverse misalignement between the gratings and the beam, {\it (ii)} deviation from normal incidence illumination, {\it (iii)} imperfect polarization matching, {\it (iv)} imperfect parallelism between the Fano mirrors, {\it (v)} collimation and finite-size effects or {\it (vi)} mechanical vibrations during the scans.
-We estimate that the effect of {\it (i)} and {\it (iii)} should typically be negligible, given the translation stage and rotation mount accuracy.
-We expect the effect of {\it (ii)} to be potentially more pronounced, as the final alignement of the top mirror using the back-reflection is not as precise as the minimization of the grating transmission.
-Such a deviation from normal incidence would cause a shift of the Fano resonance and an increase in the losses at $\lambda_c$.
-To minimize the effect of {\it (iv)} the tilts of both mirrors are finely adjusted around their initial alginment positions using rapid cavity linewidth measurements when the cavity length is scanned using the PZT transducer.
-The effects of {\it (iv)} on the cavity linewidth, as discussed in~\cite{Naesby2018}, are expected to be negligible here, given the large waists and grating sizes used (see also~\cite{Mitra2024}).
+We estimate that the effect of {\it (i)} and {\it (iii)} should typically be negligible (extra losses less than 1\%), given the translation stage and rotation mount accuracy.
+We expect the effect of {\it (ii)} to be potentially more pronounced, as the final alignment of the top mirror using the back-reflection is not as precise as the minimization of the grating transmission.
+Such a deviation from normal incidence would cause a shift of the Fano resonance and an increase in the losses at $\lambda_c$, potentially by a few percent.
+To minimize the effect of {\it (iv)} the tilts of both mirrors are finely adjusted around their initial alignment positions using rapid cavity linewidth measurements when the cavity length is scanned using the PZT transducer.
+The effects of {\it (iv)} on the cavity linewidth, as discussed in~\cite{Naesby2018}, are expected to be negligible here (extra losses less than 1\%), given the large waists and grating sizes used (see also~\cite{Mitra2024}).
 Regarding {\it (vi)}, to reduce the effect of mechanical vibrations, the whole setup is placed in a sealed glovebox and low-noise translation stages are used; however, as will be discussed shortly, the complexity of the double Fano cavity setup, which involves a large number of degrees of freedom, makes it still substantially more sensitive to mechanical noise.